cnolan3/Cicada-16/HardwareSpec/System_Library.md

     RETI ; Return from interrupt
 ```

-## **Input Handling Routines**

-### `readJoypad` : Index 0x1B

-Explanation: This function performs the necessary sequence of writes and reads to the JOYP register to poll all three button groups (D-Pad, Action, Utility).
-It then combines the results into a single, clean 16-bit bitmask.
-This is much more convenient than doing it manually.

-Inputs: None.

-Outputs: R0=A 16-bit value where each bit represents a button (e.g., bit 0 = Right, bit 1 = Left, bit 8 = A, etc.).

-Clobbered Registers: R1.

-### `readJoypadTrigger` : Index 0x1C

-Explanation: An even more useful input function.
-It would call readJoypad and compare the result with the state from the previous frame (which it stores internally in System Library RAM).
-It returns a bitmask of only the buttons that were just pressed on this frame (a 0-to-1 transition).
-This is what most game logic actually needs (e.g., "jump when A is pressed," not "jump while A is held down").

-Inputs: None.

-Outputs: R0=A 16-bit bitmask of newly pressed buttons.

-Clobbered Registers: R1.

-## **Advanced Arithmetic Functions**

-Since the Cicada-16 CPU does not have hardware support for multiplication or division, the System Library provides highly optimized routines for these common operations.

 ### `fastMultiply16` : Index 0x09

 Multiplies two 16-bit unsigned integers and returns a 32-bit result.